 Read more on how we deal with 999 calls.

-You can call this number from anywhere in the UK to get through to Derbyshire Constabulary.
+You can also call our 101 non-emergency number from anywhere in the UK to get through to us.

 If you are deaf, hard of hearing or speech impaired our non-emergency SMS number is 07800 002414, alternatively you can find out other ways to get in touch on our 'Deaf Contact' page.